akshatmittal61/subjects/DBMS/README.md

 ## Closure Set

 The set of all the attributes one can determine by a given a set of attributes and functional dependency(ies) is called the closure set of that attribute.

-**Note**: If the closure set of an attrbute contains all the attributes of the relation, it is called the candidate key of the relation.
+If the closure set of an attrbute contains all the attributes of the relation, it is called the candidate key of the relation.

+**Note**: THe superset of a candidate key becomes a super key and hence cannot be counted as a candidate key.

+**No. of Candidate Keys**: Given n attributes in a relation, the no.of candidate keys = `2^n - 1`